cowlingj/ecommerce-backend/cms/README.md

 ### Tests

-Integration tests check the expose graphql api (all of the admin UI is handled by keystone).
+Smoke tests check the expose graphql api (all of the admin UI is handled by keystone).
-These tests can be run with the `test.sh` script (in the `/integration-test` directory), or manually by deploying the helm chart under then deploying the test runner in the foreground with `kubectl`.
+These tests can be run with the `test.sh` script (in the `/smoke-test` directory), or manually by deploying the helm chart under then deploying the test runner in the foreground with `kubectl`.